16 ways to do bedtime prayer with your kids

 2. Do a kid-friendly Daily Examen.

-3. Talk about the day’s Highs and Lows, using them to launch a short, spontaneous prayer.
+3. Talk about the day’s highs and lows, then use them to launch a short, spontaneous prayer.

-5. Read a Bible story and use it to launch a short prayer.
+5. Read a Bible story and use it to craft a short prayer.

 6. Or, use another religious children’s book and do a little kid-friendly lectio divina with it; see Sacred Story Time for the basic method.